 That I was better.

-It’s taken a long time to unlearn that kind of thinking—and to finally feel good about myself without needing to tear anyone else down.
+It took me a long time to realize I was allowed to feel good about myself without needing to tear anyone else down.

 6. Living in Constant Fear